Measure the Customer Experience in an Integrated Cross Channel Environment

 The key to an effective strategy for planned interactions is relevance.
 Triggered requests for increased engagement must be made in the context of the customer’s needs and with their permission; otherwise, the requests will come off as clumsy and annoying, and give the impression the bank is not really interested in the customer’s individual needs.
 By aligning information about execution quality (cause) and customer impressions (effect), customer experience managers can build a more effective and relevant approach to planned interactions.

 Research Plan for Planned Interactions

 The first step in designing a research plan to test the efficacy of these planned interactions is to define the campaign.
-Ask yourself, what customer interactions are planned based on customer behavior?
+Ask yourself, what customer interactions are planned through these layers of integrated channels.
 Mapping the process will define your research objectives, allowing an informed judgment of what to measure and how to measure it.

-For example, after acquisition and onboarding, assume a brand has a campaign to trigger planned interactions based on triggers from tenure, recency, frequency, share of wallet, and monetary value of transactions.
+For example, after acquisition and onboarding, assume a bank has a campaign to trigger planned interactions based on triggers from past engagement.
 These planned interactions are segmented into the following phases of the customer lifecycle: engagement, growth, and retention.

-Often it is instructive to think of customer experience research in terms of the brand-customer interface, employing different research tools to study the customer experience from both sides of this interface.
+Often it is instructive to think of customer experience research in terms of the bank-customer interface, employing different research tools to study the customer experience from both sides of this interface.

 In our example above, management may measure the effectiveness of planned experiences in the engagement phase with the following research tools:

 These post-experience surveys are event-driven, where a transaction or service interaction determines if the customer is selected for a survey.
 They can be performed across all channels, digital, contact center and in-person.
 As the name implies, the purpose of this type of survey is to measure experience with a specific customer experience.